Teesra Kaun: Plot

 The story revolves around a train journey in Howrah-Bombay Mail.
-Three Bollywood-stricken, Nagpur-based slackers, Vijay Verma, Bingo Nagpurkar and Khoka Ganguli board the Howrah-Bombay Mail, to head to Bombay to watch a cricket match, and to meet Bollywood actor Mithun Chakraborty.
+Three Bollywood-stricken, Nagpur-based slackers, Vijay Verma, Bhring Nagpurkar, and Khoka Ganguli board the Howrah-Bombay Mail, to head to Bombay to watch a cricket match and to meet Bollywood actor Mithun Chakraborty.

-During this trip, they drink a lot of alcohol.
+During this trip, they drank a lot of alcohol.
 Vijay notices that the people in the next room in his train coach are a couple with an attractive young woman.
-He goes over to introduce himself, and finds that the man calls himself Mr. D.K.
-Kadam (Amol palekar), and the young woman's name is Manjula.
-Vijay wants to change his seat, so that he can be near Manjula, but unfortunately that seat is taken up by a young man, Pankaj Nigam.
+He goes over to introduce himself and finds that the man calls himself Mr. D.K.
+Kadam (Amol Palekar), and the young woman's name is Manjula.
+Vijay wants to change his seat so that he can be near Manjula, but unfortunately, that seat is taken up by a young man, Pankaj Nigam.
 Vijay attempts to forcibly take the seat from Pankaj, and a fight ensues, and Vijay is asked to leave them alone.
 During a stopover, Pankaj leaves the train, and when the train starts, Mr. Kadam finds that Manjula has been killed.